 Household open-ended toys

-This last section if for open-ended toys that are great for house play.
+This last section if for open-ended toys that are great for house and role play.

 - This wooden play kitchen is great for indoors, or you could get a plastic toy kitchen and turn it into a mud kitchen outdoors!
 See if they can concoct a soup out of pinecones and leaves, or make chicken nuggets with rocks!
 You would be surprised how much a mud kitchen will inspire creativity!

 - Don’t forget about the pretend food or the pots and pans to add to your kitchen!

 - Melissa and Doug cleaning toys.